-If the company has allocated depreciating assets to a low-value pool, include the deduction for decline in value of those assets at E Deduction for decline in value of depreciating assets.
+If the company has allocated depreciating assets to a low-value pool, include the deduction for decline in value of those assets at Deduction for decline in value of depreciating assets.

-Include the deduction for decline in value of R&D depreciating assets that are subject to the R&D tax concession at Australian owned R&D tax concession - not including label item 7.
-If a deduction for decline in value is included at Australian owned R&D tax concession - not including label M, add back at Accounting expenditure in item 6 subject to R&D tax concession item 7 any related depreciation expenses included at Depreciation expenses item 6.
+If a depreciating asset is used in R&D activities, the notional decline in value amount will form part of your notional R&D deduction.
+Eligible companies can claim this notional R&D deduction amount in calculating the R&D tax offset.
+Refer to 22 Research and development tax incentive on page 70 of these instructions and the Research and development tax incentive schedule 2012 instructions for further information.
+If a decline in value amount is included as a notional R&D deduction, add back at D Accounting expenditure in item 6 subject to R&D tax incentive item 7 any related depreciation expenses included at X Depreciation expenses item 6.